matcornic/subify/README.md

 2. Auto update command
 3. Upload command to contribute to SubDB database
 4. Vendoring
+5. Doc on default configuration (for example to change the default language for all downloads)

 ## License
 Subify is released under the Apache 2.0 license.
 See LICENSE.txt